syncfusion-content/windowsforms-docs/WindowsForms/autolabel/Getting-Started.md

 this.autoLabel1.Font = new System.Drawing.Font("Microsoft Sans Serif", 8.25F, System.Drawing.FontStyle.Bold, System.Drawing.GraphicsUnit.Point, ((byte)(0)));
 this.autoLabel1.TextAlign = System.Drawing.ContentAlignment.MiddleCenter;

-// Add the AutoLabel control to the Form. this.Controls.Add(this.autoLabel1);
+// Add the AutoLabel control to the form. this.Controls.Add(this.autoLabel1);

 {% endhighlight %}